kurtlogan/three-reasons/PITCHME.md

    - Commutative
    - Distributive

-these are the same laws used for sum and product in number algebra
+These are the same laws used for sum and product in number algebra

 ---